poelstra/ts-promise/README.md

 npm install --save ts-promise
 ```

-If you're using Atom Typescript, this is all you need to get the typings working
-in your project too.
-Otherwise, add a `<reference path="./node_modules/ts-promise/dist/ts-promise.d.ts" />`
-line to your project.
-Rumor has it that this is no longer necessary when TS 1.6 arrives.
+If you use TypeScript, use `"moduleResolution": "node"` in your `tsconfig.json`
+to let it automatically pick up the typings of this package.

 ```ts
 // Example using ES6 syntax (e.g. using Typescript or Babel)